-The Natchez are a Native American people who originally lived in the Natchez Bluffs area, near the present-day city of Natchez, Mississippi.
-The name, belonging to a single town, was extended to the tribe and entire group of towns, which also included peoples of different blood who had been conquered by the Natchez or had taken refuge with them.
+The Natchez are a Native American people who originally lived in the Natchez Bluffs area, near Natchez, Mississippi.
+The name, belonging to a single town, was extended to the tribe and an entire group of towns, including peoples of different blood who had been conquered by the Natchez or had taken refuge with them.
 The Tioux and Grigras were two unrelated nations under the protection of the Natchez.

 On his trek up the Mississippi River in 1699, Pierre Le Moyne d’Iberville described eight tribal towns in addition to Natchez.
 It is probably safe to infer that the nine towns, including Natchez, represented the entire group.

-Antoine-Simon Le Page du Pratz, another explorer in the area, alluded to a tradition that the Taensa and Chitimacha were formerly united with the Natchez, but, left them, though the latter had always recognized them as brothers.
-The Taensa were probably an offshoot of the Natchez, but, the Chitimacha were of a distinct linguistic family.
+Antoine-Simon Le Page du Pratz, another explorer in the area, alluded to a tradition that the Taensa and Chitimacha were formerly united with the Natchez but left them.
+However, the latter had consistently recognized them as brothers.
+The Taensa were probably an offshoot of the Natchez, but the Chitimacha were of a distinct linguistic family.